human-internet/humanid-weblogin/contribution-guide.md

  4. Add a short description of what the PR accomplishes
  5. If possible add screenshots

-* Also, please use GitHub's inline comment feature to leave notes for others to read and reply.
+* Please use GitHub's inline comment feature to leave notes for others to read and reply.

 ## Types of bugs to report
 * Critical - functional defects and security vulnerabilities